How to stop stress eating: 3 unexpected strategies

 Or, opt for a balanced meal, like a sandwich with some salty chips on the side for added comfort.
 Balancing comfort foods with nutritious ones sends a message to your mind that it’s perfectly okay to honor your cravings, ultimately erasing food guilt and shame while nourishing your body to cope with stress.

-Carbs, including whole grains, fresh fruits, vegetables, beans, and legumes, are essential components of a healthy diet.
+Complex Carbohydrates that are high in fiber, including whole grains, fresh fruits, vegetables, beans, and legumes, are essential to a healthy diet.
 When you consume carbohydrates, your body releases insulin into your bloodstream.
 This hormone not only helps your cells utilize the sugar from carbs for energy but also aids in the absorption of vital amino acids like tryptophan.

 Tryptophan is the precursor to serotonin, the neurotransmitter responsible for feelings of well-being.
 Foods rich in tryptophan include salmon, pastured eggs, hard cheese, turkey, tofu, nuts, oats, and seeds like pumpkin or sunflower seeds.
 To maximize stress relief from these foods, pair them with whole-food-based carbohydrates whenever possible.